 In August 2022, the Norwegian player took steps to take over new operatorship in the Balder area thanks to deals for two licences, including two existing discoveries, to increase the firm’s acreage positions in the North Sea off Norway.
 As explained at the time, these licenses would be worked as part of the further development of the greater Balder area.

-Vår Energi outlined that a baseline project review has identified additional gross investment requirements of $1.2 billion (NOK 11.5 billion), bringing the total estimated gross project cost to $4.3 billion (NOK 40.7 billion).
-The company underlined that the first oil from Balder X is now expected in the third quarter of 2024, compared to the previous timeline in late 2023.
-While the main production impact from the revised schedule is expected in 2024, the Norwegian player elaborated that this is partly mitigated by a faster ramp-up of production as more Balder Future production wells are expected to be ready for start-up.
+Vår Energi says that a baseline project review has identified additional gross investment requirements of $1.2 billion (NOK 11.5 billion), bringing the total estimated gross project cost to $4.3 billion (NOK 40.7 billion).
+The company underlines that the first oil from Balder X is now expected in the third quarter of 2024, compared to the previous timeline in late 2023.
+While the main production impact from the revised schedule is expected in 2024, the Norwegian player elaborates that this is partly mitigated by a faster ramp-up of production as more Balder Future production wells are expected to be ready for start-up.
 Additionally, the company expects the majority of incremental capital expenditure to be incurred in 2024.

 Commenting on this, Torger Rød, CEO of Vår Energi, remarked: “We are committed to the safe execution of the remaining project scope to complete the refurbishment of the Jotun FPSO as efficiently as possible.
 Balder X remains a highly profitable project which is expected to increase the Balder hub gross production to over 70,000 barrels of oil equivalents per day at peak with an attractive break-even price.”

-Vår Energi also pointed out that the new cost estimate and schedule change are mainly related to Balder Future, with increased scope and additional engineering and construction work on the Jotun FPSO lifetime extension.
-The company underscored that external factors – including Covid-19, challenging weather conditions for drilling and offshore activities, and commodity and services price inflation – have to “some extent” impacted the overall project.
+Vår Energi also points out that the new cost estimate and schedule change are mainly related to Balder Future, with increased scope and additional engineering and construction work on the Jotun FPSO lifetime extension.
+The company underscores that external factors – including Covid-19, challenging weather conditions for drilling and offshore activities, and commodity and services price inflation – have to “some extent” impacted the overall project.
 For the Norwegian firm, the key focus areas are to ensure progress and cost control for the remaining part of the project, as Balder X is expected to unlock an estimated 143 million barrels of recoverable reserves.

 After the Jotun FPSO is reinstalled and connected to the Balder Future production wells, it will tie in the new Ringhorne wells, while the King and Prince discoveries – announced in 2021 and estimated to hold additional 60-135 million barrels of oil – are being considered for tie-ins to the Jotun FPSO.
 The company is also evaluating new exploration prospects in the highly prolific Balder area.